-BlackBerry announced it is laying off 4,500 employees worldwide as it reported second quarter revenues of $1.6 billion instead of their forecast of $3 billion.
-The news could not have come at a worst time for BlackBerry as it seeks to find a buyer for its business.
+BlackBerry announced it is laying off 4,500 employees worldwide as it reported second-quarter revenues of $1.6 billion instead of their forecast of $3 billion.
+The news could not have come at the worst time for BlackBerry as it seeks to find a buyer for its business.

-Unfortunately the management team has not help their business by making bad decisions from announcing that the company is for sale publicly, instead of privately.
-Of course when loyalist and potential buyers who are considering BlackBerry smartphones will likely think twice as they probably wonder whether BlackBerry will be there when they need them.
+Unfortunately, the management team has not helped their business by making bad decisions from announcing that the company is for sale publicly, instead of privately.
+Of course when loyalists and potential buyers who are considering BlackBerry smartphones will likely think twice as they probably wonder whether BlackBerry will be there when they need them.

 Live or die, BlackBerry third attempt at a turnaround, although on life support, is possible, but they either have to fire the marketing department or bring in someone who is not afraid to push the envelope and get the BlackBerry back in the public sphere as there are still many loyalists out there, true BlackBerry addicts who need to hear the war cries — just make sure it is not Thorsten Heins as his public appeal is zero.